 The minimum standard of dress at Duff's Business Institute is business-like casual attire.
-Medical students must follow the departmental dress code.
+Medical students must wear medical uniforms.

 SEXUAL HARASSMENT POLICY

 In accordance with the Equal Employment Opportunity Commission (EEOC) Guidelines and Title VII of the Civil Rights Act of 1964, the sexual harassment of employees and students at Duff's Business Institute is prohibited and shall subject the offender to dismissal or other sanctions after compliance with procedural due process requirements.
 Unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature constitutes sexual harassment when: